Skip to main content

 Rivers and lakes

-With saturated catchments and already elevated river levels across the Waikato, further rain will flow off the catchments with water courses rising quickly.
+With saturated catchments across the Waikato region, any further rain will flow off the catchments and cause water courses to rise quickly.
 As well as rising water courses and surface flooding, landslide susceptibility will also increase in some areas.

 Wind

-There are no wind watches or warnings for the Waikato region.
+There are no Wind Watches of Warnings in force for the Waikato region.
 Please keep up to date with information from your local power provider, the NZ Transport Agency Waka Kotahi and local civil defence.

 Land instability

 Areas that would normally experience land instability may be affected by any localised downpours that develop about the hill country and ranges of the region.
-There is a heightened risk particularly for Waitomo and West Coast areas.
 People in these areas should remain vigilant for early warning signs of earth movement.
-Road users should plan ahead and keep up to date with the latest from their local council and the NZ Transport Agency Waka Kotahi.
+Road users should plan ahead and keep up to date with the latest from their local council and the NZ Transport Agency Waka Kotahi

 What we're doing